lynnlangit/learning-quantum/README.md

 # learning-quantum

 <img src="https://github.com/lynnlangit/learning-quantum/blob/main/images/bit-vs-qbit.png" width=400 align=left>

 This repo contains my study resources for learning quantum computing programming.
-Shown to the is a conceptual rendering of a bit vs a qbit, which is a fundamental concept in quantum computing.
+Shown to the left is a conceptual rendering of a bit vs a qubit, which is a fundamental concept or work in quantum computing.
+A qubit is a two-state (or two-level) quantum-mechanical system, one of the simplest quantum systems displaying the peculiarity of quantum mechanics.

 ## What is Here